laoyigrace/subject/doc/source/configuring.rst

 swift_store_multi_tenant is disabled.

-Example: if this config option is set to 3 and swift_store_container = 'glance', then an subject with UUID 'fdae39a1-bac5-4238-aba4-69bcc726e848' would be placed in the container 'glance_fda'.
-All dashes in the UUID are included when creating the container name but do not count toward the character limit, so in this example with N=10 the container name would be 'glance_fdae39a1-ba'.
+Example: if this config option is set to 3 and swift_store_container = 'subject', then an subject with UUID 'fdae39a1-bac5-4238-aba4-69bcc726e848' would be placed in the container 'subject_fda'.
+All dashes in the UUID are included when creating the container name but do not count toward the character limit, so in this example with N=10 the container name would be 'subject_fdae39a1-ba'.

 When choosing the value for swift_store_multiple_containers_seed, deployers should discuss a suitable value with their swift operations team.
 The authors